kws/cern-map-overlay/README.md

-# LHC Map Overlay
+# CERN Map Overlay

-A web component that displays a map overlay of the Large Hadron Collider (LHC) detectors using [Leaflet](https://leafletjs.com/).
+A web component that displays a map overlay of CERN accelerators using [Leaflet](https://leafletjs.com/).

 ## Development